rhyannonjoy/pawfinder-service/docs/overview/authentication-guide.md

 1. As described in the [Tutorial Requirements](tutorial-requirements.md), start the PawFinder json-server instance: `json-server -w pawfinder-db-source.json`.
-2. Use any string as the token, such as `test-token`, `dev-key`, etc.
+1. Use any string as the token, such as `test-token`, `dev-token`, etc.
-3. Pass it in the `Authorization: Bearer` header to perform write operations.
+2. Pass it in the `Authorization: Bearer` header to perform write operations.

 ### Security best practices